lorin/raft-pluscal/README.md

 ## Introduction

-This doc describes a specification of the [Raft][raft-website] distributed consensus algorithm using PlusCal.
+This doc describes a specification of the [Raft][raft-website] distributed consensus algorithm using [PlusCal].
 The author of Raft, Diego Ongaro, has already written a [TLA+ spec of Raft][raft-tla-spec], but I wanted to write in PlusCal in order to better learn PlusCal and to see if I could write a more readable spec than the original, which I find difficult to follow.